Vera Holme: Women's suffrage

 Holme, who Sylvia Pankhurst described as "a noisy, explosive young person, frequently rebuked by her elders for lack of dignity" became involved in the militant suffrage campaigning group the Women's Social and Political Union (WSPU).
 The WSPU staged controversial actions, preferring extremist challenges to create societal change.
-One such escapade involving Holme was when she hid in the large organ of a public hall in Bristol in May 1909.
-She waited there overnight with Elsie Howie with the objective of shouting "Votes for Women" at a political address by a Liberal Party MP the next day.
+One such escapade involving Holme was when she hid in the large organ at Colston Hall, Bristol in May 1909.
+She waited there overnight with Elsie Howey with the objective of shouting "Votes for Women" at a political address by Liberal Party MP Augustine Birrell the next day.
 Their actions were commemorated in a poem, "An Organ Record", written by Holme and published in that month's issue of Votes for Women.
 By the end of the year, Pankhurst had changed her opinion of Holme, and in August 1909 she became the official chauffeur of the leaders of the WSPU, Emmeline Pankhurst and Emmeline Pethick-Lawrence, sporting a uniform and a short hair style.
 She succeeded Aileen Preston.
 She was featured in the trade journal The Chauffeur in 1911, which praised her mechanical and driving skill, which brought her to international attention.
 Newspapers dubbed her the "only liveried girl chauffeur in London".